0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 }
 ```

-Both contracts are very similar except the `getX()` function in the `ColdAndWarmAccess` contract makes two `SLOAD` calls to storage slot 0.
-Therefore, the gas costs between the two `getX()` functions should differ by at least 100 gas.
+The code snippet above contains two similar contracts, namely `ColdAccess` and `ColdAndWarmAccess`.
+The main difference lies in the `getX()` function of the `ColdAndWarmAccess` contract, which executes two `SLOAD` calls to storage slot 0.
+Therefore, the gas costs between the two `getX()` functions should differ by a minimum of 100 gas.

 {% tip(header="Tip") %}
-The difference in gas costs cannot be exactly 100 because there may be some miscellaneous operations required to rearrange the stack.
-This is dependent on the compiler version and whether or not optimizations are turned on.
+The difference in gas costs cannot be exactly 100 because there are other operations required e.g. the temporary assignment of x to the memory variable a.
 {% end %}

 Generating the gas report for the two `getX()` function reveals a gas cost of 2246 and 2353 respectively.
-As expected, the `ColdAndWarmAccess:getX()` function costs 107 gas more.
-Now that you have a good understanding of how the `SLOAD` opcode works, we can now proceed to untangle the intricacies of the most expensive and complex opcode, the `SSTORE` opcode.
+As expected, the `getX()` function of the `ColdAndWarmAccess` contract costs 107 gas more.
+Now that you understand how the `SLOAD` opcode works, we can proceed to untangle the intricacies of the most expensive and complex opcode, the `SSTORE` opcode.

 ## Storage Packing